 A brief history on how I met each of them.

 Jason – My first time meeting Jason, he was drunk.
 Funny, that pretty much describes most of first year.
 It was the Tuesday night of fresher’s week (a week of partying and meeting other first years) and I was in Kitchen 14, drinking tea, listening to Callam playing guitar, and talking to Toby and Ryan.
 Truth be told, I was kind of scared of Toby and Ryan at the start because of their size (they both workout a lot) and so it was interesting talking to them.
 The door opened behind me, and in through it staggered a tall guy in a t-shirt and jeans.
 He introduced himself as Jason and went over to the lockers to get some food, blabbering away about some really friendly Canadian he had met on his way in.
 Taking his food with him, Jason went to bed and, truth be told, I thought nothing more of him that night.
 The next day, I was waiting outside the Boyd Orr building for an induction lecture for maths, letting us know what the upcoming year would bring.
 In my usual fashion, I was there early and so sat down to look at my phone when next thing I spotted Jason walking towards me – he was going to the induction lecture too!
 We sat beside each other in the lecture and walked back to Cairncross together while he told me all about his granny’s dog, and his younger siblings.
 We parted ways, agreeing to speak sometime – well he did only live 2 doors away from me, I didn’t have much choice, did I?
 That night was the headphone disco and I really wish I could tell you it was amazing.
 However I wouldn’t know, I ended up taking an extremely drunk Jason back to Cairncross in a taxi and having to find someone to help me carry him to his room as he couldn’t walk.
 As a thanks/apology, I was bought a tub of Ben and Jerry’s Ice Cream and so began our friendship.
+And to be honest, while for years I could’ve been heard moaning about missing the disco, I wouldn’t change a thing about that night.

 To tell you about Mary, I’ll have to start with Nuala.